Joey Meneses Preview, Player Props: Nationals vs. Marlins

-Joey Meneses -- hitting .333 with three doubles, a walk and seven RBI in his past 10 games -- will be in action for the Washington Nationals versus the Miami Marlins, with Braxton Garrett on the hill, on August 31 at 7:05 PM ET.
+Joey Meneses -- with a slugging percentage of .342 in his past 10 games (including zero homers) -- will be in action for the Washington Nationals versus the Miami Marlins, with Eury Perez on the mound, on September 1 at 7:05 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4) against the Blue Jays.
+In his last game he had a hitless showing (0-for-3) against the Marlins.

 Joey Meneses Game Info & Props vs. the Marlins